jenmud/draft/README.md

 # Draft

-Draft is is a simple, easy to use, and lightweight in memory graph store written in go.
+Draft is is a simple, easy to use, and lightweight micro service in memory graph store written in go.

 **Please note that this is still under development and not ready for production use!**
 **The API is not stable and updates may introduce breaking changes.**